HomeSustainabilityGovernanceRisk Management and Compliance

 Whistleblower Program

 We have set up whistleblower hotlines to receive reports directly without the need for the usual company procedures.
-Whistleblowers have the option of either disclosing their identity or reporting anonymously to mitigate any potential psychological constraints.
+Whistleblowers have the option of either disclosing their identity, or reporting anonymously to mitigate any potential psychological constraints.
 We have whistleblower hotlines both internally (Compliance Hotline) and externally (at a law firm) in order to safeguard the privacy of those submitting reports.
-These hotlines are also available to all employees of group companies in an effort to strengthen group governance, improve program effectiveness, and reduce the burden on individual companies (the establishment of hotlines for overseas group companies is under consideration).
+These hotlines are also available to all permanent employees of group companies in an effort to strengthen group governance, improve program effectiveness and reduce the burden on individual companies.
+We established an external hotline available to overseas group companies in FY2025, and began sequential operation from FY2026.
 In addition, we created the Whistleblower Program Regulations so whistleblowers using the program are not subject to unfavorable treatment.

 Whistleblower Program